WhatsTheDeetz/kip/KIP0/KIP-0.md

 ### Summary

-KIP-0 sets up some governance guidelines.
 Easy to follow guidelines let more people participate in governance, which is what we want.
 This KIP defines a simple format for writing KeeperDAO improvement proposals (KIPs), and illustrates how a KIP goes from idea to reality, through consensus.
 Finally, it defines governance helpers called *Sophons* that coordinate the governance process.

 ### Templates